bstoots/docker-postgres/README.md

 ./run build_15_bookworm_postgis --load
 ```

-Assuming the build and load succeeds you can then start a containing using this image.
+Assuming the build and load succeeds you can then start a container using this image.
 For example:
 ```
 # Run a container named test-postgres. -d to daemonize and detach from the console.
 docker run --name test-postgres -e POSTGRES_PASSWORD=mysecretpassword -d factalinc/postgis:3-15.3-bookworm